 4. Conflict related to divorce

 Divorce is never easy and smooth, prenup or no prenup.
+Even so, it’s no surprise that things can definitely be a lot more amiable when a prenup is in place.

 Cons: During the time of divorce, along with the other matters, the prenup itself might become a source of conflict and might get on your nerves.
 The reason behind this is simple: prenups are not always efficiently designed or ironclad.
-There might be loopholes which might create trouble for you at the time of divorce.
+There might be loopholes that might create trouble for you at the time of divorce.

 5. Protection of business

-When colleagues or partners decide to tie the knot, their vested interests must be taken care of some way.
+When colleagues or partners decide to tie the knot, their vested interests must be taken care of in some way.

 6. Lifestyle pattern

 There are no surprises, no hidden treasures and no huge debts that you are not aware of.
+When discussing a prenup, you end up talking about things couples should discuss before getting married.

 7. Cost associated with divorce